nicosarubbi/react-native-simple-app/README.md

 # react-native-simple-app
-A simple mobile app with react-native and node.js
+A simple mobile app with react-native